creativecommons/commoners/test-setup/README.md

 The setup script does not enable CAS.
 You will need to enable CAS and update the admin login (WordPress User ID 1) if you wish to test the User-facing UI for the application workflow.

+# Viewing The Admin Interface

+To give the Admin user access to the complete Global Network admin UI (no real user would have this degree of access), enter the WordPress install directory and run:

+wp user add-role 1 membership-council-member wp user add-role 1 membership-final-approver wp user add-role 1 membership-cc-legal